slacka/WoeUSB/CONTRIBUTING.md

 # Contributing Guidelines
-This documents explains how to contribute to this project in many aspects.
+This document explains how to contribute to this project in many aspects.
 Please make sure to read this thoroughly before making any contributions.

 ## Reporting Issues
 The so-called "issue" includes but is not limited to software bugs and suggestions